How To Make A Clock Cath Kidston Would Be Proud Of

-I used a ruler and pencil on the back to create a cross shape – X; this was to locate the centre of the circle.
+Use a ruler and pencil on the back to create a cross shape – X; to locate the centre of the circle.

-I used a sharp craft knife to poke a hole in the cardboard and fabric, and I attached my clock pieces.
+Use a sharp craft knife to poke a hole in the cardboard and fabric, and attach clock pieces.

 I hope you enjoyed this tutorial!